gauravmeee/gkmeena-secuwrite/README.md

 # Unseen Stories Application

 A versatile writing platform for all your creative needs - from daily journal entries to poems, stories, and inspirational quotes.
+Features end-to-end encryption to ensure your personal writings remain private and secure.

 ## Features

 - **Diary Entries**: Create and manage daily diary entries with a beautiful lined paper design
 - **Journal Entries**: Format your ideas with a rich text editor
+- **End-to-End Encryption**: All your entries are encrypted before being stored
+  - Client-side encryption ensures data privacy
+  - Recovery key system for backup and device synchronization
+  - Zero-knowledge encryption (server never sees unencrypted data)
 - **User Authentication**: Secure login and signup powered by Supabase
   - Email/Password authentication
   - Google OAuth integration